Tenakt/chunk-destroyer/README.md

 Chunk Destroyer is a Fabric mod that lets you remove large amounts of a specific block type from the world with a single command — or simply by using your voice.

-Need to clear a massive area of stone?
-Want to remove sand from a desert?
-Building a custom challenge or mini-game?

-Just tell Chunk Destroyer what to remove.

-/destroy stone

 And let the destruction begin. 💥

 ✨ Features